secureCryptoConfig/secureCryptoConfig/draft-kaimindermann-securecryptoconfig.md

 ## Publication Format

 - The operators of the Secure Crypto Config must ensure that potential unauthorized parties are not able to manipulate the parameters of the published Secure Crypto Config.
-  Countermeasures to this are in place by utilizing gits gpg signatures and integrity as well as signatures for the published Secure Crypto Config files as well.
+  Countermeasures to this are in place by utilizing git's gpg signatures and integrity as well as signatures for the published Secure Crypto Config files as well.

 ## Cryptography library implementation